 The valuation techniques and nature of significant inputs used to determine the fair value of the firm's financial instruments are described below.
-See Notes 5 through 8 for further information about significant unobservable inputs used to value level 3 financial instruments.
+See Note 5 for further information about significant unobservable inputs used to value level 3 financial instruments.